avani17101/avani17101.github.io/_pages/about.md

   * Robotics Research Centre
 ===
       * Worked with Professor Madhav Krishna to explore several SOTA RL algorithms in Robotics and Control.
-      * Implemented algorithms like PPO, TRPO, DDPG etc from scratch.
-      * Also explored open AI gym, RLib, Vowpall wabbit and engines like Gazebo, Mojuco for control in robotics.